EXPLAINER: Is it legal to shoot suspects in the back?

 A police report identified the officer as Evan Solano, 29.
 The officer had recognized Alvarez from another incident the day before during which Alvarez fled, and he started chasing Alvarez on foot on March 31, the head of Chicago’s police union, John Catanzara, has said.

 From the videos, it seemed clear Alvarez had his back turned to the officer at the moment the six-year veteran of the force fired.
-As Alvarez’s knees buckle after he was shot, his gun flies out of his hand and lands several few away.
+As Alvarez’s knees buckle after he was shot, his gun flies out of his hand and lands several feet away.

 What’s not clear is whether Alvarez might have been starting to turn as he was shot.
 Catanzara claimed Alvarez was turning in the direction of the officer.